 clip-learning-transferable-visual-models

-CLIP applies contrastive learning at scale to image-text pairs: 400M pairs, a vision encoder, and a text encoder trained jointly with InfoNCE loss.
-The result is a shared embedding space where images and their descriptions are close to each other.
-CLIP’s representations are the backbone of most subsequent vision-language systems.
-Understanding CLIP’s training objective is essential before studying zero-shot transfer or multimodal embeddings.
+CLIP applies contrastive learning at scale to (image, text) pairs — 400M pairs scraped from the internet — training a vision encoder and text encoder jointly with InfoNCE loss.
+The result is a shared embedding space where images and their descriptions land near each other.
+CLIP’s representations generalize radically: trained only on web image-text pairs, CLIP achieves ImageNet accuracy comparable to supervised ResNets without ever seeing ImageNet.
+This shared space is the foundation of subsequent vision-language systems.

 multimodal-embeddings